David I of Scotland: Bishopric of Durham and the Archbishopric of York

 However, David's successes were in many ways balanced by his failures.
-David's greatest disappointment during this time was his inability to ensure control of the bishopric of Durham and the archbishopric of York.
+David's greatest disappointment during this time was his inability to ensure control of the Bishopric of Durham and the Archbishopric of York.
 David had attempted to appoint his chancellor, William Comyn, to the bishopric of Durham, which had been vacant since the death of Bishop Geoffrey Rufus in 1140.
 Between 1141 and 1143, Comyn was the de facto bishop, and had control of the bishop's castle; but he was resented by the chapter.
-Despite controlling the town of Durham, David's only hope of ensuring his election and consecration was gaining the support of the Papal legate, Henry of Blois, Bishop of Winchester and brother of King Stephen.
-Despite obtaining the support of the Empress Matilda, David was unsuccessful and had given up by the time William de St Barbara was elected to the see in 1143.
+Despite controlling the town of Durham, David's only hope of ensuring his election and consecration was gaining the support of the papal legate, Henry of Blois, Bishop of Winchester and brother of King Stephen.
+Despite obtaining the support of Empress Matilda, David was unsuccessful and had given up by the time William of St. Barbara was elected to the see in 1143.

 David also attempted to interfere in the succession to the archbishopric of York.
-William FitzHerbert, nephew of King Stephen, found his position undermined by the collapsing political fortune of Stephen in the north of England, and was deposed by the Pope.
+William FitzHerbert, nephew of King Stephen, found his position undermined by the collapsing political fortune of Stephen in the north of England and was deposed by the Pope.
 David used his Cistercian connections to build a bond with Henry Murdac, the new archbishop.
-Despite the support of Pope Eugenius III, supporters of King Stephen and William FitzHerbert managed to prevent Henry taking up his post at York.
-In 1149, Henry had sought the support of David.
-David seized on the opportunity to bring the archdiocese under his control, and marched on the city.
-However, Stephen's supporters became aware of David's intentions, and informed King Stephen.
+Despite the support of Pope Eugene III, supporters of King Stephen and William FitzHerbert managed to prevent Henry taking up his post at York.
+In 1149, Henry sought the support of David.
+David seized on the opportunity to bring the archdiocese under his control and marched on the city.
+However, Stephen's supporters became aware of David's intentions and informed King Stephen.
 Stephen therefore marched to the city and installed a new garrison.
 David decided not to risk such an engagement and withdrew.
-Richard Oram has conjectured that David's ultimate aim was to bring the whole of the ancient kingdom of Northumbria into his dominion.
-For Oram, this event was the turning point, "the chance to radically redraw the political map of the British Isles lost forever".
+Richard Oram has conjectured that David's ultimate aim was to bring the whole of the ancient Kingdom of Northumbria into his dominion.
+For Oram, this event was the turning point, "the chance to radically redraw the political map of the British Isles [had been] lost forever".

 Scottish Church

+Historical treatment of David I and the Scottish church usually acknowledges David's role as the defender of the Scottish church's independence from claims of overlordship by the Archbishop of York and the Archbishop of Canterbury.